joelfiddes/cv-markdown/index.md

 ## Employment & Projects

-`2018-24`
+`2018-`
 __WSL Institute for Snow and Avalanche Research SLF__ _Research scientist_.
 Investigating snow processes in High Asia using models, EO data and field measurements under SNF project "From Cloud to Ground: Snow Accumulation in Extreme Environments".
 SDC funded projects in Central Asia CROMO-ADAPT (2021-2025) and WWCS together with CARITAS CH (2020-2024).
 Both projects focus on mountain related water and hazards nexus and collaborate with an extensive network of regional partners.
+Member of the Swiss Polar Institute flagship project "PAMIR".

 `2020-2021`
 __Permian Global__ _Consultant_.
 Supporting carbon prospecting projects through remote sensing analysis, code routines for carbon models.
 Tools for automated retrieval and analysis of remote sensing datsets to estimate deforestation rates.